mileweb/docs-content-cdn/en/docs/edge-logic/supported-directives.md

 ```
 The directive is merged across different levels (http/server/location/location if).
 If the same header name exists in different levels, the configuration for that header name in the innermost level takes effect.

-Although CDN360 has a hierarchical cache structure, the directive changes the header only in the origin response.
+Although CDN Pro has a hierarchical cache structure, the directive changes the header only in the origin response.

 ### `origin_limit_rate`